perracodex/kopapi/.wiki/03-internals/03-type-introspection.md

     - Purpose: Handles collection types like `List` and `Set`.
     - Process:
         - Resolves the element type of the collection.
-      - Traverses the element type using the `TypeInspector`, which may involve recursion.
+      - Traverses the element type using the `TypeIntrospector`, which may involve recursion.
           - Constructs the collection schema using the element schema.

 - **MapResolver**